pasangsherpa/vagrant-go-webkitgtk/README.md

 # vagrant-go-webkitgtk
-Vagrant box of Ubuntu 14.04 with Golang, godep and WebKitGTK+ 2
+> Vagrant box of Ubuntu 14.04 (64 bit) with Golang, godep and WebKitGTK+ 2